Houston Promotion of Prostitution Lawyer

 Pimping or Promotion of Prostitution is often viewed as similar to Human Trafficking, therefore it is a Felony offense to engage in Promotion of Prostitution versus engaging in Prostitution, which is only a Misdemeanor.

 Promotion of Prostitution is not currently a reportable conviction under Texas sex offender laws, so you do not have to register as a sex offender simply because you are convicted of Promotion of Prostitution.
-At Paul Darrow Law Firm, P.C., our Houston Promotion of Prostitution Lawyer offers free confidential initial consultations.
+At Darrow Law Firm, P.C., our Houston Promotion of Prostitution Lawyer offers free confidential initial consultations.

 Penalties for Promotion of Prostitution

 - A person accused of promoting prostitution can face up to 2 years in state jail and a fine of up to $10,000.

 - If previously convicted of the same offense, it can be enhanced to a Third Degree Felony with penalties of up to 10 years in prison and a fine up to $10,000.